taskvanguard/taskvanguard/README.md

 **Goal Management:**

-- Create major goals as tasks in `project:goals` just like you would add any other task.
+- Add  major goals as tasks in `project:goals` just like you would create any other task.
-- Link any task to a goal for automatic relationship tracking.
+- Link any task to a goal for automatic relationship tracking by using an uda (`vanguard goals link <task_id> <goal_id>`).

 ### Init

-- Create Default Config
+- Creates Default Config
-- Suggesting adding aliases for taskVanguard to .bashrc
+- Suggests adding aliases for taskVanguard to .bashrc
-- Adding API Key
+- Asks for API Key
-- Backup Tasks & Config
+- Backups Tasks & Config
-- Setup tags used by task vanguard
+- Configures tags and annotations used by TaskVanguard
-- Add urgency coefficient factors for +sb, +cut, +fast, +key
+- Adds urgency coefficient factors for +sb, +cut, +fast, +key
-- Add urgency coefficient factors for goals (heavy minus)
+- Adds urgency coefficient factors for goals (heavy minus)
-- Suggests to run `analyze`

 ### Add

-Processes the task with an LLM to suggest a better title, tags, and subtasks.
+Processes a task add command with an LLM to suggest better title, tags and annotations or splitting into subtasks.

-- `--no-tags` disables LLM tag suggestions.
+- `--no-tags` disables LLM suggestioning tags. (config on/off)
-- `--no-subtasks` disables subtask splitting.
-Use config to disable task splitting by default.
+- `--no-subtasks` disables subtask splitting. (config on/off)
+- `--no-annotations` disables LLM suggestioning annotatians. (config on/off)

 ### Spot

 Takes into account mood and context.
-You can use --no-prompt and use it in notifications.
+You can use `--no-prompt` and use it for system notifications.
 If you type in a mood and context it will remember that for 4 hours.

 - `--no-prompt` skips questions about context and mood
-- `--mood` provide the mood you are in
+- `--mood <mood>` provide the mood you are in (for example energetic)
-- `--context` provide the context (for example location)
+- `--context <context>` provide the context (for example location)
 - `--refresh` overwrite the cache with the context and mood you provide

 ### Analyze

-Analyzes either a specific or all your tasks and presents improved task description and tag assignment.
+Analyzes either a specific task or a list of tasks and suggests improved task descriptions and tag assignments.
 If you analyze a specific task it suggests annotations and linking to a specific goal.

 - `--batch-editor` opens your $EDITOR, allowing to edit all the task suggestions at once before applying them by saving and quits
 - `--interactive` apply suggestions one by one for each task